-The answer is, of course–content distribution.
+The answer is, of course, content distribution!

 If there is nothing else you take away from this checklist I hope you will understand this one key to LinkedIn success–the more connections you have, the more people will see the content you post, and the more connections you have who are part of your target audience, and whose connections are also part of your target audience, the more members of your target audience will see the content you post.

-Your goal, when it comes to LinkedIn connections, is to be connected to a large group of members of your target audience, who are also connected to large numbers of your target audience, and who are all active on LinkedIn and will engage with your content.
+If you want to impact as many people as possible then your goal, when it comes to LinkedIn connections, is to be connected to a large group of members of your target audience, who are also connected to large numbers of your target audience, and who are all active on LinkedIn and will engage with your content.
 How do you build that kind of network?
 That’s a topic for another post, which I’ve already written, right here.

 the end in mind